avocolado/avn-bible/scope.md

 >
 > \- AVIAN-madness

-Creating an AVN much more work than most people imagine and that you will quickly look back at your original work and find it terrible.
+Creating an AVN is much more work than most people imagine and that you will quickly look back at your original work and find it terrible.
 Choosing a game that is too large in scope will result in you not finishing your game, or if you do, having much worse art at the beginning.

 :::info EXAMPLE